OurchiveIO/ourchive-technical-docs/content/en/docs/usage/getting-started.md

 {{< alert icon="👉" >}}
 **Do not skip this step!**

 Ourchive is a configurable app.
-You need to load settings data or the app will not function properly!"
+You need to load settings data or the app will not function properly!
 {{</ alert >}}

 Ourchive ships with fixture data for some necessary configurations and for convenience of development.
 You **must** load settings.
 You can load works, bookmarks, etc for the convenience of starting with a pre-loaded environment.